-- (e) The Department of Labor shall conduct an audit to review the state's hiring practices in an effort to ensure that people with records are not unreasonably denied employment with the state. - (f) The Department of Labor may issue a fine of up to one thousand dollars (\$1,000) for a first violation of Sections 1 to 6, inclusive, of this act and provide counseling to the private employer to ensure future compliance.
+(e) The Department of Labor shall conduct an audit to review the state's hiring practices in an effort to ensure that people with records are not unreasonably denied employment with the state.

+- (f) For violations that occur before January 1, 2018, the Department of Labor shall issue a written warning to the employer that includes a notice regarding the possible penalties for such a violation. - (g) For violations that occur on or after January 1, 2018, the Department of Labor may issue a fine of up to one thousand dollars (\$1,000) for a first violation of Sections 1 to 6, inclusive, of this act and provide counseling to the private employer to ensure future compliance.
 Subsequent violations are subject to fines of up to two thousand dollars (\$2,000) per violation.
 In addition, an individual may bring a civil action in any court of competent jurisdiction against the employer or other person violating a provision of Sections 1 to 6, inclusive, of this act, and upon prevailing, shall be entitled to such legal or equitable relief as may be appropriate to remedy the violation, including, but not limited to, damages, injunctive relief, and reasonable attorneys' fees and costs.
 If an employer does not maintain or retain adequate records documenting compliance or does not allow the Department of Labor reasonable access to such records, it shall be presumed that the employer did not comply with this act, absent clear and convincing evidence indicating otherwise.

-Section 9.
-The provisions of this act shall prevail 1 2 over any other laws or rules which purport to govern the granting, denial, renewal, suspension, or revocation of a 3 license or the initiation, suspension, or termination of employment on the grounds of conviction of an offense.
-Nothing 5 in this act may be construed to otherwise affect relevant 6 7 proceedings involving the granting, denial, renewal, suspension, or revocation of a license or the initiation, 8 suspension, or termination of employment.
-9 10 Section 10.
-This act shall become effective on the 11 first day of the third month following its passage and 12 approval by the Governor, or its otherwise becoming law.
+Section 11.
+The provisions of this act shall prevail 1 2 over any other laws or rules which purport to govern the granting, denial, renewal, suspension, or revocation of a 3 license or the initiation, suspension, or termination of 4 5 employment on the grounds of conviction of an offense.
+Nothing in this act may be construed to otherwise affect relevant 7 proceedings involving the granting, denial, renewal, suspension, or revocation of a license or the initiation, 8 suspension, or termination of employment.
+9 10 Section 12.
+This act shall become effective January 1, 2017.
+11